|Length||11.5 miles (18.5 km) to Kingston, many options to shorten and lengthen|

 |Toughness||3 out of 10|

-It starts in Wimbledon, and heads for Wimbledon "village" (posh shops).
-It crosses Wimbledon Common to visit Cannizaro Park (formal gardens) and the Fox and Grapes pub.
-Then its north across the main part of Wimbledon Common (woodland) to Richmond Park (a royal deer park), visiting the Isabella Plantation (woodland graden) and Pembroke Lodge (terrace has hill top view) for tea.
+It starts in Wimbledon, and heads for Wimbledon "village" (posh shops and cafes).
+It crosses Wimbledon Common to visit Cannizaro Park (faded formal gardens) and the Fox and Grapes pub.
+Then its north across the main part of Wimbledon Common (woodland) to Richmond Park (a royal deer park, with open grassland), visiting the Isabella Plantation (woodland graden) and Pembroke Lodge (terrace has hill top view) for tea.

-There are train from train Waterloo to Wimbledon (8+ per hour, 15 mins), Ricmond (4 per hour, 20 mins), Kingston (4 per hour 25 mins), and Hampton Court (2 per hour, 30 mins).
-Richmond and Wimbledon are also tube stations
+There are trains from Waterloo to Wimbledon (Zone 4, 8+ per hour, 15 mins), Richmond and Twickenham (4 per hour, 20 mins), Kingston (4 per hour 25 mins), and Hampton Court (zone 6, 2 per hour, 30 mins).
+Richmond and Wimbledon are also tube stations.
+Buy a return to Kingston, Twickenham or Hampton Court (all valid via Wimbledon), or use Oyster/Contactless

-By car: there is free parking around Wimbledon Common
+By car: there is free parking around Ham, and west of Wimbledon Common, and on Sunday only, north of Wimbledon station.

 |Lunch and Tea||